 First, note that two versions of the IC are given.
-We will examine the LF411 rather than the high-grade LF411A.
+We will examine the LF411 rather than the highgrade LF411A.
 At the very top of the data sheet is a listing of the absolute maximum ratings.
 The op amp should never operate at values greater than those presented as doing so may permanently damage it.
 Like most general-purpose op amps, the LF411 is powered by a bipolar power supply.
-The supply rails should never exceed ± 18 V DC.
-Normally, op amps will be used with ± 15 V supplies.
+The supply rails should never exceed $\pm$ 18 V DC.
+Normally, op amps will be used with $\pm$ 15 V supplies.
 Maximum power dissipation is given as 670 mW.
 Obviously then, this is a small signal device.
 In keeping with this, the operating temperature range and maximum junction temperatures are relatively low.
 We also see that the device can withstand differential input signals of up to 30 V, and single-ended inputs of up to 15 V, without damage.
-On the output, the LF411 is capable of withstanding a shorted load for the LF411.
-VOS, IB, and IOS are measured at VCM=0.
+On the output, the LF411 is capable of withstanding a shorted load condition continuously.
+This makes the op amp a bit more "bullet-proof".
+The remainder of this section details soldering conditions.
+Excessive heat during soldering may damage the device.